Traditions and anecdotes associated with the Stanley Cup: Misadventures

-In the Chicago Stadium, in the spring of 1961, the Montreal Canadiens were losing the final game of a playoff series to the Chicago Blackhawks.
+In the Chicago Stadium, in the spring of 1961, the Montreal Canadiens were losing the final game of a playoff series to the Chicago Black Hawks.
 A Montreal fan (Ken Kilander) in the stands was upset, so he left his seat, ran down to the front lobby and broke into the glass showcase where the Stanley Cup was on display.
 He grabbed the Cup, hoisted it over his shoulders and made for the exit before he was arrested.
 In court, he explained his behaviour to the judge: "Your Honor, I was simply bringing the Cup back to Montreal where it belongs."

 In 1962, the Toronto Maple Leafs won the Stanley Cup.
 During a party after the win, the trophy was dropped in a bonfire and badly damaged.
 It was repaired at the expense of the team.

 In 1964, Red Kelly of the Toronto Maple Leafs posed for a photo with his infant son sitting in the Cup, only to find the child had urinated in it.
 Kelly was quoted years later as saying it has always since made him laugh to see players drinking out of the Cup.

 In 1970, after much wear and tear, the Cup was fully replaced with a duplicate known as the "Presentation Cup" made in 1963 and a second duplicate called the "Permanent Cup", which remains at the Hockey Hall of Fame.
 From this point on, in official functions and player days with the Cup, it is the Presentation Cup that is in circulation.

 Clark Gillies of the New York Islanders filled the Cup with dog food and let his dog eat out of it.
 He defended doing so by saying "He's a good dog."

 The New York Islanders' Bryan Trottier admitted to sleeping with the Cup (as have, apparently, dozens of players).

 In 1987, the Edmonton Oilers' Mark Messier took it to his favourite club in his hometown of St. Albert, Alberta, and let fans drink out of it.
 It wound up slightly bent in various places for unknown reasons.
 It was repaired at a local automotive shop, and shipped back to the Hockey Hall of Fame.

-The 1991 Pittsburgh Penguins and 1993 Montreal Canadiens decided to test its buoyancy by tossing it into Mario Lemieux's and Patrick Roy's respective pools ("The Stanley Cup"—noted then–Canadiens' captain Guy Carbonneau—"does not float.").
+The 1991 Pittsburgh Penguins and 1993 Montreal Canadiens decided to test its buoyancy by tossing it into Mario Lemieux's and Patrick Roy's respective pools (then–Canadiens' captain Guy Carbonneau observed "The Stanley Cup does not float.")
 Dominik Hašek had his 2002 visit with the Cup cut short for doing the same.